 In the event that contamination is found at any time when carrying out the approved development that was not previously identified it must be reported in writing immediately to the Local Planning Authority.
-An investigation and risk assessment must be undertaken in accordance with the requirements of condition 27 and where remediation is necessary a remediation scheme must be prepared in accordance with the requirements of condition 28, which is subject to the approval in writing of the Local Planning Authority.
-Following completion of measures identified in the approved remediation scheme a verification report must be prepared, which is subject to the approval in writing of the Local Planning Authority in accordance with condition 29.
+An investigation and risk assessment must be undertaken in accordance with the requirements of condition 27 and where remediation is necessary a remediation scheme must be prepared in accordance with the requirements of condition 28, which is subject to the approval in writing of the Local Planning completion of measures identified in the approval in writing of the Local Planning report must be prepared, which is subject to the approval in writing of the Local Planning.